divyanshusahu/Intern/README.md

 ### Front End

-Frontend is build using VueJS 2.
+The frontend is build using VueJS 2.

 #### Get Started